 Discover how to cultivate calmness in you and your Therapy Dog for more effective visits and a comforting presence to the individuals you assist.

-Learn how to build confidence in yourself and your Therapy Dog for better visits and stronger connections with the people you help.
+Learn how to build confidence in yourself and your Therapy Dog for better visits and stronger connections with people you help.

 Learn helpful cues and tricks for Therapy Dogs to increase your bond as a team and create a more positive experience for those you visit.